harvard-lil/nuremberg/image_study/README.md

 ```

 While investigating the purported existence of an `image_cache` directory for documents, I found [one for `transcripts`](https://github.com/harvard-lil/nuremberg/tree/master/nuremberg/transcripts/static/image_cache/transcripts).
 Best I can tell, these images are never served by the app.
 We might be able to confirm by watching the logs go by in Heroku, but there is probably not a way to prove definitively that they are not.

+For convenience and consistency, I decided to proxy these as well, similarly, by overwriting the `image_url` accessor on TranscriptImage to direct these images to a proxy if `settings.PROXY_TRANSCRIPTS` is `True`; I set it `True` in dev and `False` in general.
+The URL used by the proxy is configured by `settings.TRANSCRIPTS_URL`, set to minio in dev and the empty string in general.